mayazeldin/image_processor_server_client/ReadMe.md

   Writing to the disk means that bigger images can be processed since there is more memory available in the disk than the stack.
 Writing the image directly to the stack could potentially lead to a stack overflow with large images.
-However, there is still a change that with a very large image, the disk can run out of memory and cause the request to fail.
+However, there is still a chance that with a very large image, the disk can run out of memory and cause the request to fail.
 With more time, I would want to find a method of processing the image in a way that does not require writing the whole image data out to memory and then converting it back to a nlimage.
+There should be a way of keeping the image in nlimage form and processing segments of the image at a time.
 - Asynchronous code
   - Currently, the server does not perform any tasks asynchronously.
 This could potentially cause the main thread to run slowly since with large images it could take the server a